abigailhaddad/fedscope_employment/README.md

 ## About the Data

 I downloaded all available FedScope Employment Cube files from the Office of Personnel Management (OPM).
-This dataset contains snapshots of federal civilian employment data from 1998 to 2022, totaling approximately 127 million employee records across 62 datasets.
+This dataset contains snapshots of federal civilian employment data from 1998 to 2024, totaling approximately 140+ million employee records across 72 datasets.

 ### Data Sources and Alternatives

 - **Raw Data**: The original FedScope files are available at https://www.opm.gov/data/datasets/ as individual ZIP archives that require extraction and manual merging of fact and lookup tables for each quarter
-- **Official Web Interface**: OPM also provides an interactive data exploration tool at https://www.fedscope.opm.gov/ for querying the data through a web interface
+- **Official Web Interface**: OPM also provides an interactive data exploration tool at https://www.fedscope.opm.gov/ for querying the data through a web interface.
+Note that the Cognos web interface includes additional variables not available in the downloadable cube files.
-- **This Processed Dataset**: For researchers and analysts who prefer working with complete, pre-processed data files, this repository provides the entire dataset as a single table
+- **This Processed Dataset**: For researchers and analysts who prefer working with complete, pre-processed data files, this repository provides the entire dataset as a single table based on the downloadable cube data

 **Note**: This repository currently processes only the Employment Cube data.
 The FedScope system also includes Separations and Accessions data cubes, which are not included in this processed dataset.

 ## Data Files

-The raw data consists of 62 ZIP files, one for each quarter where data is available:
+The raw data consists of 72 ZIP files, one for each quarter where data is available:

 ### Files by Year
 - **1998**: September